 In fact, Denver, Colorado, recently ranked seventh in the top locations for employed electricians.
 The average salary for an electrician in Colorado is $54,980 per year.

-There are many benefits you’ll see from pursuing Colorado electrician licensing:
+There are many benefits to pursuing Colorado electrician licensing:

-Most importantly, it is required by law in Colorado to be licensed through the state to legally perform electrical work.
+Most important, it is required by law in Colorado to be licensed through the state to legally perform electrical work.

 A trade license proves your experience and skill.